dragonquest/exceptionor/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Inspiration

+I got inspired by a talk of [Andrei Alexandrescu](http://erdani.com/) about Expected\<T\> for C++ which works in a similiar way.
+The source code of the C++ version can be found in the open source library: [folly (github link)](https://github.com/facebook/folly).

+I wrote the C# version completely from scratch, without looking at the original implementation, and adjusted it for my own needs.